 - Moving expenses for certain members of the Armed Forces

-- A portion of the self-employment tax, as well self-employed health insurance premiums
+- The deductible portion of the self-employment tax, as well as self-employed health insurance premiums

 Increase Your Tax Deductions

-- Expenses for health care that exceed 7.5% of your AGI
+- Expenses for medical and dental expenses that exceed 7.5% of your AGI

 - The total sum of state and local income taxes, real estate taxes, and personal property taxes, such as car registration fees, up to $10,000, or $5,000 if you're married and file a separate return.
 You can substitute sales taxes you paid for income taxes if this is more beneficial for you, but you can't include both sales and income taxes.
 You must choose one or the other.